mhvk/screens/docs/tutorials/single_screen.rst

 .. note::

     The :py:mod:`screens.fields` module contains the function
-    `~screens.fields.dynamic_field` to quickly generate a cube of dynamic wavefields from a set of scattering points defined by their angles and magnifications.
+    :py:func:`~screens.fields.dynamic_field` to quickly generate a cube of dynamic wavefields from a set of scattering points defined by their angles and magnifications.

     Because this function handles two-dimensional lenses, it is necessary to pass it the angles both parallel to and perpendicular to the effective